fetpype/fetpype/docs/index.md

 Here, [ses-XX] is an optional tag/folder level.
 The `anat` folder will contain the different runs, which are the different stacks acquired for a given subject.
 You can find a more detailed description on this format in our [input data preparation guide](input_data.md).
 More information about BIDS formatting is available [here](https://bids.neuroimaging.io/index.html).

+The output of the pipeline will be saved in the `derivatives` folder, which will contain the different steps of the pipeline, also in BIDS format.
+This is done by the [DataSink module](datasink.md).

 #### Choose what you will run
 The pipeline that will be run is defined by a structure of config files.
 A default pipeline, featuring pre-processing (mask extraction, denoising, cropping and masks), reconstruction (using NeSVoR[@xu2023nesvor]) and segmentation (using BOUNTI[@uus2023bounti]) is defined by the following config file.